phpbb/documentation/development/extensions/skeleton_extension.rst

 Moderator control panel (MCP)
 -----------------------------

-Add a functional MCP module tab for an extension to the MCP.
+Add a functional MCP module for an extension to the MCP.

 The Skeleton Extension will generate all the files needed for a functioning MCP module including its migration, language, style and PHP